-Malverne UFSD residents approved the budget; that is good.
+Malverne school district residents approved the budget; that is good.
 But the residents also re-elected the incumbent who was at the first Dr. Hunderfund’s contract extension and salary increases in 2012 and at the second superintendent’s contract extension at the special meeting in 2014.
-In both instances, the acts of “amendment,” as the BOE calls the extensions, happened by adding them to the meeting agenda without prior discussion “in public.”
+In both instances, the acts of “amendment,” as the BOE calls the extensions, happened by adding them to the meeting agenda without discussing the contract extension “in public.”

-The minutes of the special meeting give no suggestion the superintendent’s contract extension was on the agenda, as the agenda of that meeting is not available on the MUFSD website.
+The minutes of the special meeting give no suggestion the superintendent’s contract extension was on the agenda, as the agenda of that meeting is not available on the Malverne school district website.
 Two school boards, two diametrically opposite approaches to the community.
-The public education is a skeleton of regulations/mandates.
-It’s the communities that give the skeleton muscles.

 To conclude, I want to thank the voters who supported my candidacy for the seat on the school board and who share my views on building a successful school district based on a principle of transparent leadership in partnership with the community.
 I truly appreciate your voting on the principle.